Stein Variational Evolution Strategies: A Stein Variational Evolution Strategy

-Consider the task of sampling from a density $p(\vx) = e^{-f(\vx)} / Z$ with the untractable normalization constant $Z$.
-The SVGD update in Eq.\ \eqref{eq:svgd1} depends on $p$ solely via its score function:

-We thus make the (trivial) observation that any algorithm, which estimates a gradient approximation $\Tilde{\N}$, can be used to approximate the SVGD update \eqref{eq:svgd1} as follows:

-The idea of this work is thus to represent each SVGD particle by the mean of an ES search distribution and use the estimated steps of the ES algorithm to approximate the gradient in the SVGD particle update.
-Since ES are easily parallelizable on modern GPUs \citep{lange2023evosax, tang2022evojax}, this approach comes at small additional runtime given that objective function evaluations are not prohibitively expensive, as it is the case for many real world problems such as logistic regression or modern reinforcement learning simulators \citep{lange2022gymnax, brax2021github}.
+This section introduces a novel framework of using a multi-population ES for efficient discovery of multiple high-quality solutions to an optimization problem.
+The idea of this work is to represent each SVGD particle by the mean of an ES search distribution and use the estimated steps of the ES algorithm as the \textit{driving force} in the SVGD particle update.
+Hence, our approach exploits the CMA-ES step-size adaptation mechanism to make gradient-free inference more efficient.
+Intuitively, the reformulated update permits larger particle updates, similar to momentum, especially in flat regions of the target.
+Since ES are easily parallelizable on modern GPUs \citep{lange2023evosax, tang2022evojax}, this approach comes at a small additional runtime cost.
+In the following, we use $\varrho \in \NNN^+$ to refer to the number of ES search distributions, $n\in \NNN^+$ to denote the size of each sampled population, and $m\in \NNN^+$ for the number of elite samples.
+This amounts to a total population size of $\varrho n$ for ES-based algorithms.

-One of the most straightforward instances of such a Stein Variational ES is based on the update that was proposed by \citet{salimans2017evolution}.
-By parametrizing the particle $\vx_i$ as a stochastic variable that is perturbed by Gaussian noise $\vxi_i \sim \NN (0, \zeta^2 \Id)$, the stochastic finite difference gradient approximation that was proposed in the context of SVGD by \citet{liu2017stein} is recovered: